 As a sign of gratitude, in 1894 Dyar named a newly identified species of ghost moth after Lembert.
 He probably also gave Lembert's address to other entomologists and encouraged them to contact Lembert and help him earn something for his skilled work.
 The word spread and soon people who were engaged in other branches of science started contacting him.
 For example, botanists from both the U.S. and Canada sought Lembert's help in collecting grasses and other plants from high mountains.
 Then he attracted the attention of anthropologists from the California State University at Berkeley.
 At that time, it was still easy to find many artifacts by Native Peoples along the Mono Trail near Tuolumne Meadows, and Lembert was happy to send to Berkeley dozens of the best arrowheads and perhaps some other items found along the Trail.
 Other anthropologists may have followed suit.

 From the time he first met Dyar, John Lembert had steadily gained more and more expertise in his study of insects.
-He published several of his observations and commentaries in leading entomological journals from 1893 to 1895.
+He published several of his field notes and commentaries in leading entomological journals from 1892 to 1895.
 Although publications in scientific journals certainly added to his reputation in the scientific world, such publications did not generate any income.
 Worse, it became increasingly difficult to bring in new clients interested in buying his plants and insects.
 By the end of 1893, his income had again become extremely meager.
 It was probably at that time that he made a terrible decision, which he must have known was unethical, impermissible and completely wrong.
 It is not clear whether this was his own idea or maybe some of the correspondents encouraged him, but the temptation turned out to be too great.
 Near his winter cabin, in the Merced River gorge, a few miles below Yosemite Valley, was a burial ground of the local Yosemite Indians, and Lembert was now ready to reach for the relics from that sacred place.

 One of his early shipments of objects thus obtained was addressed to the Smithsonian.
 In their catalog of acquisitions for the fiscal year ending June 1894, we find an item received on May 9, 1894, listed under number 28036: "Insects (returned to sender), a string of beads from an old cremation ground of the Yo Semite Indians, and also an arrowhead".
 The sender was John B. Lembert of Yo Semite.
 His insects were rejected.